Millionaire’s Biscoff Bars

 A great size and good quality non-stick pan for all your traybakes, bars etc…

-TIP: I highly recommend using metric measurements and a digital kitchen scale, rather than cup measurements.
-If you have ever ended up with dry, dense or crumbly baked goods, it might be because of inaccurate volume measurements, not all measuring cups are made equally.
-All my recipes on this blog are carefully developed so that you can easily recreate them in your own kitchen with success, using metric measurements.
-It is also a lot easier, less messy and you will get far better, consistent results. 🙂
+Digital kitchen scales: I highly recommend using metric measurements rather than cup measurements.
+If you have ever ended up with dry, dense, or crumbly baked goods, it might be because of inaccurate volume measurements, not all measuring cups are made equally.
+All my recipes are carefully developed so that you can easily recreate them in your own kitchen with success, using metric measurements.
+It is also a lot easier, and less messy and you will get far better, consistent results. 🙂

 If you are interested in understanding conversions, here you will find the best conversion chart.